ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-23-pocket-git-guide.md

 will indicate the differences between the two commits.

-Sometimes the option `--stat` is of use in conjunction with any of the `git diff` commands, as it will display a short statistic of changed files with numbers of lines added and removed.
+I find myself using one of the two options `--stat` or `--color-words` now and then in conjunction with any of the above `git diff` commands

+`--stat` will display a short statistic of changed files with numbers of lines added and removed.

+`--color-words` will indicate changes in files word by word, instead of line by line, which is default.

 Merge to include
 ---